 A “lemon” is a car, truck, utility vehicle or SUV that is defective.
 Whether it’s due to faulty brakes, heated seats that don’t work, a broken navigation system, an engine that burns too much oil, or a wide range of other electrical and mechanical problems, these vehicles are always in the repair shop.
 If you’ve experienced such issues, consulting with a defective vehicle lawyer can be a wise step.
 To determine whether you have a lemon law claim, find out if your new vehicle is still under the original manufacturer’s warranty.
 If it is, you’re on the right track.
 If you own a used vehicle, then you will need one of three specific warranties to have a lemon law claim.
 Consulting with a used car lemon law attorney can provide clarity on these specific warranties:

 - a transferred new car warranty

 - a certified pre-owned warranty

 - lemon law buy-back warranty.

 Before being eligible to file a claim, you need to have made a “reasonable number of attempts” to get your new vehicle repaired. ]

 To win a lemon law case, it’s important that you have proof that you tried several times to get the vehicle fixed.
 Keep all receipts, work orders and used parts from each one of your repair appointments.
 California law does not define “reasonable attempts” with precision, but there are some guidelines:

 - Your vehicle had a minimum of two repairs attempted for a defect that could lead to death or serious injury if it is driven.
-Defects also must impair the vehicle’s use, value or safety.
+If you’ve faced such issues, consulting a personal injury lawyer/a> might be advisable.
+Defects also must impair the vehicle’s use, value, or safety.

 - The vehicle has been at a dealership for repairs of the same defect for at least 30 days since you acquired it.